Burns and Smoke Inhalation

 - Don’t be distracted by the sight and smell of the burns.
 Burn patients are trauma patients and often have concomitant injuries that must be addressed.

 - Inhalation injuries are common but difficult to assess initially.
-Don’t forget to carefully assess burn patients for potential delayed airway compromise
+Don’t forget to carefully assess burn patients for potential delayed airway compromise and have a low threshold for intubation as airway edema can progress within minutes.

 - American Burn Association.
 Multiple educational resources and a listing of US burn centers is available on line at http://www.ameriburn.org.